yevgeniywyszynski/yevgeniywyszynski/README.md

 <h3 align="center">I am a Polish front-end developer focused on creating cool and user-friendly applications.
 I'm passionate about creating great software that improves the lives of people around me.
 I want to create new technologies that will stay for years.</h3>
 <img align="right" alt="coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

-:briefcase: **PerfectGym gym management software as a Fornt-end Developer**

 📝 I regularly write articles on <a href="https://medium.com/me/stories/public">Medium</a>

 :studio_microphone: I'm recording a podcast on **Spotify <a href="https://open.spotify.com/show/1h5pj37JwFBezO5e4ndslX">Świezak.Js</a>**